 Description of original award (Fiscal Year 2022, $347,240)

 In FY2018 Congress created the first set-aside from the CVF, “available to the Office for Victims of Crime for grants, consistent with the requirements of the Victims of Crime Act, to Indian tribes to improve services for victims of crime.”
 The program is open only to federally recognized Indian Tribes, and is administered via a formula.
 TVSSA funds may be used for any purpose directly related to serving victims of crime, and OVC encourages its Tribal partners to be creative and innovative in using the funds to provide culturally-relevant, linguistically-appropriate, victim-centered services.
-IGIUGIG VILLAGE is using this FY 2022 TVSSA award to implement services for victims of crime that meet needs identified by the community and reflect tribal community values and traditions.
+JAMESTOWN S'KLALLAM TRIBE is using this FY 2022 TVSSA award to implement services for victims of crime that meet needs identified by the community and reflect tribal community values and traditions.

 - This project will launch a pilot Youth Advocate Leadership Program where college students will participate in a paid victim advocacy fellowship program serving traditionally marginalized communities.

 - Clackamas County Housing Assistance for Survivors of Human Trafficking

 - Denver Anti-Trafficking Alliance Enhanced Collaborative Model 2022